-To further explore the issue, and work toward addressing these weaknesses, the Partnership’s Council of Governors formed a Regional Talent Working Group, chaired by Judy Genshaft (President, University of South Florida) and Troy Taylor (Chairman and CEO, Coca-Cola Beverages Florida) in 2018, and Judy Genshaft and Scott Fink (Chief Executive Officer, Fink Automotive Group) in 2019.
-The working group is comprised of more than 30 CEOs and senior HR executives from top employers in Tampa Bay.
+To further explore the issue, and work toward addressing these weaknesses, the Partnership’s Council of Governors formed a Regional Talent Working Group, chaired by Judy Genshaft (University of South Florida) and Troy Taylor (Coca-Cola Beverages Florida) in 2018, and Judy Genshaft and Scott Fink (Fink Automotive Group) in 2019.
+The working group is currently chaired by David Dufort (Amgen) and Nikky Flores (JP Morgan Chase) and comprised of more than 30 CEOs and senior HR executives from top employers in Tampa Bay.

-The group sought and received a $300,000 grant from JPMorgan Chase to conduct research and develop an actionable regional workforce strategy.
-Over the course of 2018, the working group gathered labor market data, facilitated stakeholder conversations, mapped the talent supply chain and workforce ecosystem, identified gaps in the system, and developed an implementation plan to launch an employer-led, demand-driven workforce initiative in Tampa Bay: Tampa Bay Works.
+The group sought and received a $300,000 grant from JP Morgan Chase to conduct research and develop an actionable regional workforce strategy.
+Over the course of 2018, the working group gathered labor market data, facilitated stakeholder conversations, mapped the talent supply chain and workforce ecosystem, identified gaps in the system, and developed an implementation plan for an employer-led, demand-driven regional workforce initiative.